 Distillation clears the water of all chemicals and compounds that could affect the body function, minimizing issues with chronic health conditions.

-Common Ways To Distill Water At Home
+3 Common and Easy Ways How To Make Distilled Water At Home

 There are three main ways to make distilled water at home.